October 2, 2013

 With encouragement and plenty of treats, you and your cat can accomplish great things.

 Motivation is the key to training.
-Money and love are great motivators for people.
-Toys, walks, car rides, and praise can do it for dogs.
 For most cats, it's food.
 They care less about "good kitty" than about good kitty treats.

-So to motivate your cat, you're going to reward her with a treat every time she uses the scratching post, lets you brush her, or brings you a beer from the fridge.
+So to motivate your cat, you're going to reward her with a treat every time she uses the scratching post, lets you brush her, or uses the litterbox appropriately.
 Scratch her head and tell her she's a pretty girl at the same time, but make sure you give her that treat.

 Smart cats will soon link that behavior with getting treats.